bennpang/ISEA/Lab1.md

 **Redirecting output to a file**

-A new command that I learned that can redirect the output from a script or program, into a file.
-Try the following:
+A new command that I learned that can redirect the output from a script or program, into a file using ">"

  lsusb > output_of_lsusb